mattbonnell/gq/README.md

 }
 consumer, err := client.NewConsumer(ctx, sendEmail, nil)
 ```
+Passing `nil` for the options will create the Consumer with the default configuration.
 The Consumer will start asynchronously pulling and processing messages immediately.
 Messages which return error from the process function will be
 requeued and retried a configurable number of times (3 by default).